microsoft/vscode-react-native/README.md

 ### macOS Hermes

 The extension provides experimental support of debugging macOS Hermes applications.
 See [macOS Hermes debugging](#macos-hermes-debugging) for more details.

+### Windows Hermes

+The extension provides experimental support of debugging Windows Hermes applications.
+See [Windows Hermes debugging](#windows-hermes-debugging) for more details.

 ### Attach to Hermes application